 © Università degli Studi di Padova - Credits: HCE Web agency

-The Master’s degree in Human Rights and Multi-level Governance at the University of Padova, with the support of the Department of Political Science, Law and International Studies and of the Human Rights Centre “A. Papisca” of the University of Padova,
+The Master's degree in Human Rights and Multi-level Governance at the University of Padua, with the support of the Department of Political Science, Law and International Studies and of the Human Rights Center “A. Papisca ”of the University of Padua,

-A “Model United Nations”, or MUN, is a widespread type of academic projects in which well-prepared students replicate the diplomatic activities that take place within the UN bodies.
-Similar projects replicate other international organizations, such as the EU institutions or the ILO bodies.
-MUNs drive students to learn by engagement, rather than just by reading books.
+A "Model United Nations", or MUN , is a widespread type of academic project in which the diplomatic activities are taken Similar projects replicated in other international organizations, such as the EU institutions or the ILO bodies.
+MUNs drive students to learn by engagement, rather than just reading books.

-The Padova Model UPR consists of a simulation of the actual UPR procedure.
-The main phases include: the articulation and drafting of the State positions on human rights implementation, both domestically and vis-à-vis the others’ States performances; the interactive dialogue within the Human Rights Council Working Group; the adoption of the final UPR report on States under review and the comments of civil society organisations.
+The Padua Model UPR is a simulation of the actual UPR procedure.
+The main phases includes: the articulation and drafting of the state positions on human rights implementation, both domestically and vis-à-vis the others' States performances; the interactive dialogue within the Human Rights Council Working Group; the adoption of the final UPR report on the States under review and the comments of the civil society organizations.

-Teams must thoroughly analyse the human rights performance of the State they represent and of the other States included in the exercise.
+Teams must thoroughly analyze the human rights performance of the State they are included in the exercise.
 Teams set up their positions and play their roles in the simulation trying to reflect the political environment of the assigned State.
-Each team will therefore give a voice not only to the Government, but also to civil society actors and other relevant stakeholders including, as appropriate, National Human Rights Institutions.
+National Human Rights Institutions.
+Each team will therefore give voice to the government, but also to civil society.

 1) Preparatory phase: October-early November, 2019

-October: all teams are assigned the role of a State.
-Each team has to draft a report on the human rights issues concerning the assigned State, giving an appropriate weight to the viewpoints of the relevant national stakeholders.
-This document will be the basis for their subsequent elaborations in the simulation phase.
+October : all teams are assigned the role of a State.
+Each team has a report on the status of the relevant national stakeholders.
+This document will be the basis for their subsequent processing in the simulation phase.

-Early November: Teams are assigned the roles of States under Review (SuR) or Reviewing States (RS).
+Early November : Teams are assigned roles of States under Review (SuR) or Reviewing States (RS).

-Applicants can be students from any Universities, attending undergraduate or master’s courses in Law, Political Sciences, International Relations and related fields.
+Applicants can be students from any Universities, attending undergraduate or master's courses in Law, Political Sciences, International Relations, Human Rights, and related fields.

 Students can apply individually or in a group of three.
 For the 2019 edition of the Padova Model UPR it was decided to allow for the participation of up to 12 teams.

-Although teams may include more students, only three will represent the team and the respective university in the final phase of the simulation (in Padova, on November 27-29).
+Although it may include more students, it is only in the final phase of the simulation (in Padua, on November 27-29).